yogeshhk/Sarvadnya/README.md

 ## Product Specs:
 - [{KG + LLM} chatbot](https://medium.com/technology-hits/specs-for-chatbot-on-knowledge-graph-using-large-language-models-dedcff0ab553) Building LLM based Chatbot on Knowledge Graph
 - [Knowledge as a Service (KaaS)](https://medium.com/technology-hits/specs-for-knowledge-as-a-service-kaas-project-9e2d9a7e0775) Building Knowledge Graph from Text and serving it as a Service
-- LLM models for Indic (especially Sanskrit) languages.
-Here is collection of similar efforts going on [Awesome AI By Bharat (AABB)](./README_AABB.md)

 ## Bottom-line
 - `Not looking for Success, but Wonder!!`